googleapis/artman/CONTRIBUTING.rst

     mkvirtualenv --python=`which python3` artman
     pip install -e .

--   This is creates a virtualenv named `artman` that has artman installed.
+-   This creates a virtualenv named `artman` that has artman installed.
     Activate it to use artman locally, e.g, from the python prompt.

   .. code:: bash